How Many Eggs Can a Bearded Dragon Lay?

 Maintaining Ideal Temperatures and Humidity

 Maintaining the perfect environment with suitable temperature and humidity for egg-laying bearded dragons is critical.
-The appropriate conditions help ensure a healthy and comfortable living space for the dragons that ultimately encourage egg production.
+The appropriate conditions help ensure a healthy and comfortable living space for the dragons ultimately encouraging egg production.

 Consider the factors of temperature, humidity, lighting, and ventilation when creating an ideal habitat for egg-laying bearded dragons.
 The below table shows the recommended values: